bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Index, in head add script src='script.js' defer" alt="Index, in head add script src='script.js' defer." />

-Only one menu can be opened at a time, which is exactly what I wanted for this particular project.
+<p>Only one menu can be opened at a time, which is exactly what I wanted
+for this particular project.
 That&apos;s all working great.
-We were able to get our final script working, get everything cleaned up in here.
+We were able to get our final script working, get everything cleaned up in here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 107. example, challenge 8 answer (65) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">